 With the culture of cycling on the rise and greater demand for more economically and ecologically friendly transportation, many cities have taken steps to invest in infrastructure that supports two-wheel travel.
 Cities, perhaps now more than ever, see the many benefits their residents reap from a cycling-compatible culture.
 A city of cyclists offers people social, environmental, health and economic benefits equaling 23 cents per every kilometer cycled.
 Many cities acknowledge and champion cycling's importance.
 Others don't.

 Every two years the Copenhagen Design Company, under the guise of the Copenhagen Index, releases a list of 20 cities.
-Ranked from first to 20th, these cities are, according to a long, arduous study, the most bike-friendly places in the world.
+These cities are, according to a long and arduous study, the most bike-friendly places in the world.
 Each of the following cities advocates for cyclists via programs, facilities, infrastructure, safety and urban planning.

 10. Seville, Spain1 of 11

 According to the Index, "Seville was the poster child of the bicycle urbanism world after boldly showing it was possible to slap bicycles back onto the urban landscape in a short amount of time."
 Seville now boasts 7 percent of residents commuting to work via bikes and has invested in a broad network of infrastructure and a fantastic bike-share system.

 The best city in Belgium to cycle, according to the study, Antwerp offers cyclists ample parking facilities, bike share programs and accommodating cycling routes.
 Unfortunately, recent politics in the city have changed, and they're even talking about ways to increase automobile traffic near the city center.
 This would explain their two-place drop from 2013.